Your Website's Health is More Than Skin Deep

 - Pages with duplicate meta descriptions.
 Search engines don't understand which page to load when this occurs.

 - Issues with mixed content.
-Web pages with
+Web pages with HTTP and HTTPS on your website.

 - Broken internal links.
 These are the breaks on your website that don't go anywhere dead links